Kozea/Radicale/DOCUMENTATION.md

 #### Manage user accounts with the WSGI server

 Set the configuration option `type` in the `auth` section to `remote_user`.
-Radicale uses the user name provided by the WSGI server and disables authentication over HTTP.
+Radicale uses the username provided by the WSGI server and disables authentication over HTTP.

 ### Versioning with Git